Suijester/REST-Connect/README.md

    git clone https://github.com/your-username/REST-Connect.git
    cd REST-Connect

+2. Create a file '.env', and enter OPENAI_API_KEY = {insert key name}.

-2. Download the Docker Daemon (can be found at https://www.docker.com/) and run it.
+3. Download the Docker Daemon (can be found at https://www.docker.com/) and run it.

-3. Import some Python functions or basic programs into the folder.
+4. Import some Python functions or basic programs into the folder.
 ---

 ### **2. Usage**